dannyob/llm-tools-patch/README.md

 ## ⚠️ Security Warning

-**This plugin provides AI agents with direct file system access.** The tools can read, write, and modify any files that your user account can access.
+**This plugin provides AI agents with direct file system access.** The tools can read, write, and modify files within your current working directory.
 Before enabling this plugin:

-- Remember that AI agents can access files outside your current working directory
+- File access is restricted to the working directory where you run the `llm` command
 - Only use with trusted AI models and prompts
 - Use `--ta` (tool approval) mode - review all file operations carefully
 - Consider the potential impact if an AI agent modifies important files